Chic Boutique Hotels in Kansas City

 - 21c Museum Hotel: Part museum, part restaurant and part hotel, 21c is a marvelous combination of stunning details and amenities.
 Find it located in the historic, totally refurbished Savoy Hotel just north of the Power & Light District.

 - Hotel Indigo-Downtown: Inspired by transit to and from the City of Fountains, the first of two Hotel Indigo properties calls the renovated 1930s-era Brookfield Building home.
-Nearby, visitors will encounter KC Streetcar stops, Made in Kansas City Café and Ruby Jean’s Juicery.
+Nearby, visitors will encounter KC Streetcar stops, Made in Kansas City Café and Plowboys BBQ.

 - Hotel Phillips: Admire the wonderfully preserved Art Deco interior in this marvel of a building that first opened in 1931.
 Now, expect the same appreciation for architecture and early 20th-century style with modern amenities for today’s travelers, including the sleek, underground P.S.
 Speakeasy.

-- Hilton President: The Hilton President is the only hotel located in the eight square blocks of the Power & Light District, meaning it’s the place to be for concerts at Sprint Center and Arvest Bank Theatre at The Midland, as well as after-hours revelry at KC Live!
+- Hilton President: The Hilton President is the only hotel located in the eight square blocks of the Power & Light District, meaning it’s the place to be for concerts and events at T-Mobile Center or Arvest Bank Theatre at The Midland, as well as after-hours revelry at KC Live!
 Block.

 - Ambassador Hotel: Once home to the Gate City National Bank, the Ambassador was constructed in 1920 and served as a showcase for neoclassical design.
 The contemporary interpretation is a sophisticated stayaway only two blocks from Power & Light entertainment.